Maximilian-Seitz/ExDemonKing/chapters/Chapter_5.md

 The elevation, which remained fairly constant throughout the valley became more variable, furthering my exhaustion.
-Not only the height, but also the direction varied much more now, as the road avoided rocks and trees impeding it's progress.
+Not only the height, but also the direction varied much more now, as the road avoided rocks and trees impeding its progress.
 The sun, which I had so hoped to see, sometimes found gaps in the leaves, through which it shone.
 As I kept my eyes up, I eventually saw a distant plateau rising above the jungle.

-Rocks with intricate shapes adorned it's top.
+Rocks with intricate shapes adorned its top.
 I would have mistaken them for art, if they hadn't been bustling with life.
 This wasn't art, it was a city, barely visible from where I stood, but undeniably grand.